artica/website/_posts/blog/2010-12-29-articas-headquarters.markdown

 title: "Artica\'s Headquarters"
 categories: blog
 excerpt: "There are a lot of companies that started in a garage, and all of them have great stories to tell: http://www.businesspundit.com/fortune-500-rags-to-riches/"
-longexcerpt: "There are a lot of companies that started in a garage, and all of them have great stories to tell: http://www.businesspundit.com/fortune-500-rags-to-riches/This is our garage, where we are starting developing our ideas....  more about this (ideas) soon"
+longexcerpt: "There are a lot of companies that started in a garage, and all of them have great stories to tell: http://www.businesspundit.com/fortune-500-rags-to-riches/This is our garage, where we are starting developing our ideas...
+More about this (ideas) soon"
 thumbnail: /assets/thumbs/2010-12-29-articas-headquarters-1.jpg
 frontimage: /assets/images/2010-12-29-articas-headquarters-1.jpg
 ---